 - Materiality: The Group determines material ESG issues by stakeholder engagement and materiality assessment.
-Details are explained in the section headed "Materiality Assessment". - Quantitative: Information is presented with quantitative measure, whenever feasible, including information on the standards, methodologies, assumptions used and provision of comparative data. - Balance: Both our achievements and improvement plan present an unbiased picture of our ESG performance. - Consistency: The calculation of intensity has been changed, the data will be divided by per watch (including quartz and mechanical) instead, we can have a meaningful comparison of our performance.
+Details are explained in the section headed "Materiality Assessment". - Quantitative: Information is presented with quantitative measure, whenever feasible, including information on the standards, methodologies, assumptions used and provision of comparative data. - Balance: Both our achievements and improvement plan present an unbiased picture of our ESG performance. - Consistency: The reporting methodologies remain consistent with past reports to enable a meaningful comparison of our performance.

-2. ESG GOVERNANCE
+ESG GOVERNANCE 2.